sinedied/articles/articles/serverless/azure-swag/azure-swag.md

 ---
 title: The easy way to serverless web apps and APIs with Azure SWAG
 published: false
-description: "If you're building web apps with custom APIs, Azure SWAG may become your next best friend: streamlined serverless deployment, all from GitHub.
+description: "If you're building web apps with custom APIs, Azure SWAG may become your next best friend.
+Streamlined serverless deployment, all from GitHub.
 With a Free tier.
 Wanna take a look?"
-tags: webdev, beginners, javascript, azure
+tags: 'webdev, beginners, javascript, azure'
-cover_image: ./assets/azure-swag.jpg
+cover_image: ./assets/azure-swag-banner.jpg
-canonical_url:
+canonical_url: null
 tracking_code: build2020_swa-blog-yolasors
+id: 333249
 ---
 # The easy way to serverless web apps and APIs with Azure SWAG

 What's this new Azure *SWAG* thing?

-During last week [Build 2020 conference](https://mybuild.microsoft.com), the new Azure **S**tatic **W**eb **A**pps service has just been unveiled.
+Earlier during [Build 2020 conference](https://mybuild.microsoft.com), the new Azure **S**tatic **W**eb **A**pps service has just been unveiled.
 And it works with **G**itHub repositories.
 So for short, Azure **SWAG** 😎.
 But what is it about?

-#### Short version
+### Short version

 > It's an all-inclusive hosting service for web apps with serverless APIs, based on continuous deployment from a GitHub repository.

 Boom.

-#### Slightly longer version
+### Slightly longer version

 With a quick one-time setup you can deploy any web app, be it a SPA or a static website: